infraspecdev/infraspec.dev/content/blog/infrastructure-as-code-with-aws-cdk.md

 Here's a simple diagram to illustrate the relationships between these concepts:
 ![aws cdk concepts](/images/blog/infrastructure-as-code-with-aws-cdk/aws-cdk-concepts.png)

-As we discussed about CDK, there is much more information available in the official CDK documentation.
+As we discussed of CDK, there is much more information available in the official CDK documentation.
 Coming back to the main point of the blog, why did I choose the CDK as the best option for my situation?
 So, what was the scenario?

 ## The Scenario: Deploying Applications with Isolation and Scale